Tactics/cf_developer_docs/source/includes/11_authentication_personal_access_token.html.md

 4. Give your token a descriptive name.
 5. Select the scopes you'd like to grant your token.
 6. Click the "save" button.
-7. The newly created token is displayed on a message box.
+7. The newly created token is displayed in a message box.
 Make sure to copy it, as it is only displayed once.

 <aside class="warning">
 Tokens are like passwords, make sure to treat them in the same way and keep them safe.